 If you have an event you want us to consider adding to our event guide, click here for submission guidelines.

 In addition to sponsoring our popular guides, we work with organizations to host influencer events, create engaging sponsored posts (here and on The Maker Mom), speak at your parent event or enhance your staff STEM training.
 Click to read the many ways The Maker Mom has worked with a wide range of clients to boost their PR and marketing efforts.

 To learn more about advertising, sponsored posts, events, product reviews, or consulting services, drop us a note at TheMakerMom (at) hotmail (dot) com.

-Years ago, founder Kim Moldofsky (The Maker Mom) traded dolphin training for potty training.
+Years ago, founder and publisher Kim Moldofsky (The Maker Mom) traded dolphin training for potty training.
 She’s currently mom to a computer programmer and a roboticist, both of whom are in high school.
 She’s also “mom” to an energetic pup named Tesla.
 Kim reveals her top STEM gift picks each year in a holiday shopping segment Chicago’s own WGN Morning News.
 You can read more about her here.

 Melanie Myatt is still trying to figure out what she wants to be when she grows up.
 Meanwhile, she navigates life in the city while raising her four kids.
 Since her STEM education was sadly lacking, she does everything she can to make sure her kids have access to a wide variety of opportunities, both in and out of school.
 You can read more about her life at home and with her kids at her blog, tales from the crib.